Momwise

 Here's what research tells us about the mental load:

-- The average parent makes 35,000 decisions per day (yes, that's why you can't decide what's for dinner)
+• The average parent makes 35,000 decisions per day (yes, that's why you can't decide what's for dinner — our free meal plan generator can help with that one)

 That stay-at-home mom who sent her husband a $2,700 invoice for parenting duties?
 She was probably undercharging.